 13.14.260.15 Clustering And Placement Of Structures

 Clustering of development through the use of a Planned Residential Development (PRD) as allowed in PCC 12, Subdivision Ordinance is generally recommended and may be required by the City Council to achieve the objectives of this Chapter.
-The base density for any PRD within the MH-1 Zone shall be in accordance with the density requirements of PCC 13.14.260.4.
+The Density for any PRD within the MH-1 Zone shall be in accordance with the Density requirements of PCC 13.14.260.4.
 Whether proposed by the applicant or required by the City Council, clustering of development shall lead to satisfaction of the following objectives in addition to the objectives required by PCC 12:

 Clustering will further the policies and objectives of this Chapter, such as providing more open space, preserving existing trees and vegetation coverage, and preserving sensitive environmental areas such as stream corridors, slide areas, wetlands, wildlife habitat, and steep slopes.